sahibdua1115/cash-management-analytics-platform/README.md

 # Cash Management Analytics Platform

+Built an end-to-end analytics pipeline simulating asset management workflows, from data modeling to interactive dashboarding.

 ## Overview
 This project simulates a cash management analytics workflow similar to systems used at asset management firms like BlackRock.
 It integrates SQL and Python to analyze portfolio data, generate client-level insights, and automate reporting outputs.